Meet the Strictly Come Dancing 2025 contestants

-Strictly Come Dancing full lineup 2025: Meet the celebrity contestants announced so far
+Strictly Come Dancing full lineup: Meet the celebrity contestants announced for 2025 series

-The new crop of stars, including a football legend and ‘ER’ actor, are being announced this week
+The new crop of stars, including a football legend and ‘ER’ actor, will all compete for the Glitterball trophy

 It’s almost time to dust off your dancing shoes and brush up on your cha-cha-chas because Strictly Come Dancing 2025 is around the corner.